Last updated on .

 Kalenderhane Mosque

 The mosque is typically open to the public after 11am.
-On my most recent visit in May 2022, I arrived after 10am and it was closed.
+On my most recent visit, I arrived after 10am and it was closed.
 I went around the corner, had a coffee, came back after 11am, and it was open.

 Entrance to the Kalenderhane Mosque